 If you’re interviewing for a new role, it’s important to be ready to discuss your salary expectations at the right time – which is usually once you’ve shown that you’re suitable for the job, but before you sign a contract.

 Discussing money and salary expectations can be nerve-racking, especially if you’re not feeling prepared.
-But by researching what similar roles are paying, preparing for salary discussions and considering other benefits, you’ll have a better sense of where you stand and be ready to maximise your chances of getting the salary you’re after.
+But by researching what similar roles are paying, preparing for salary discussions, and considering the value of other work benefits, you’ll have a better sense of where you stand and be ready to maximise your chances of getting the salary you’re after.

 Find out the latest salary trends for your role and industry, so you can negotiate your next salary confidently.